The Wonder

 3. Misguided actions enable us to survive imperfect conditions.

-4. Misguidedness brings about unnecessary losses and hurt.
+4. Misguidedness brings about avoidable hurtful losses.

 13